sandra-calvo/machine-learning-DSX/README.md

 After you create, train, and evaluate a model, you can deploy it.
 Although it is possible to score a model without deploying it, a model has to be deployed before it can be scored from the Watson Machine Learning APIs.
 Also, a model can only have a single deployment.
 For a trial account, a user can have only one deployed model at a time.

-Go to the deployments tab and click on add a deployment by clicking on the three dots on under Actions and then view.
+Go to the deployments tab and click on add a deployment.

 ![](/screenshots/Picture23.png?raw=true)